ShuyiHuo/Udacity_Project2/Problem3_Rearrange_Array_explanation.md

 Explanation:

 The main idea for this problem is using merge sort method to find two numbers that their sum is maximum.
-Thus the time complex is O(nlog(n)) and the space complex is O(n).
+Thus the time complexity is O(nlog(n)) and the space complexity is O(n).